fluxfederation/on_form/README.md

 This version of OnForm should work with Rails 5.0 and 4.2.

 This version of OnForm depends on both the `activemodel` and `activerecord` gems.
-Rails 5.0 has refactored some of the necessary activerecord code across to activemodel, so the activerecord dependency should be dropped once Rails 4.2 support is dropped.
+Rails 5.0 has refactored some of the necessary ActiveRecord code across to ActiveModel, so the `activerecord` dependency may be dropped once Rails 4.2 support is dropped.

 ### Simple example of wrapping a model